Post detection audit and assessment: introduction

 - Include in referral report whether the case should be referred to the Traffic Commissioners for action against the operator’s license.

-- Ensure that fuel samples are retained by Queen’s Warehouse for the duration of any appeal, following notification to them of appeals cases by LC / LBS.
+- Ensure that fuel samples are retained by Queen’s Warehouse for the duration of any appeal, following notification to them of appeals cases by ISBC / LBS.

 - Arrange the return of any vehicles still held after settlement in line with the sanctions policy.